B-Cell and T-Cell Combined Disorders Workup

 Imaging Studies

-MRI studies in patients with AT show ventricular dilation with diffuse cerebral atrophy.
+MRI is the preferred method for radiologic evaluation in patients with AT; however, exaggerated radiographic changes are not usually visible until age 10 years.
+Imaging may then show ventricular dilation with diffuse cerebral atrophy.
 Cerebellar atrophy is marked.
 This finding is correlated with pathologic results showing a loss of Purkinje and granular cell layers in the cerebellum.
 Normal numbers of Purkinje cells at birth apparently undergo progressive degeneration.

 Efforts to correlate the degree of cerebellar atrophy and the patient's ability to walk have not yielded conclusive results.
 This lack may be because, though the cerebellum is almost universally affected, other structures, such as anterior horn cells, dorsal columns, and peripheral nerves, may be affected to different degrees.